nicfel/AIM-Tutorial/README.md

 ### Set the clock model (Clock Model)

-Since we have all sequences sampled in the present and no calibration, we have to information to estimate the clock rate.
-This however means that the branch lengths of our trees are in the dimension of average number substitutions and in units of time (e.g. in years).
+Since we have all sequences sampled at the present and no calibration, we do not have any information of time to estimate the clock rate.
+This means that none of our estimates will be in units of time (e.g. in years), but instead will be in number of substitutions.

 ### Specify the priors (Priors)